NativeScript/nativescript-dev-appium/README.md

 Install it with:

+`$ npm install --save-dev nativescript-dev-appium`

+Install Appium locally:

+`$ npm install --save-dev appium@1.6.0`

+Or install appium globally (to avoid installing it for every app):

-`$ tns install appium`
+`$ npm install -g appium@1.6.0`

-It will produce a sample test below the `e2e-tests` dir.
+After installation, you should have a sample test below the `e2e-tests` dir.
 Now, run it with:

 ```
 $ npm run appium-android